Frequently Asked Questions

 If you meet ANY of the above requirements, only then can we consider filing a claim for a judge to determine if you are medically disabled.

-If you are eligible for disability benefits based on any of the answers provided in question one, the disability Judge or Social Security Administration may determine you are physically or mentally disabled.
+If you are eligible for disability benefits based on any of the answers provided above, the disability Judge or Social Security Administration may determine you are physically or mentally disabled.
+(Unable to work)

 - Work History – The more you have worked in your past the greater the chance the Judge will approve your claim.